ericchase-library/ts-templates-website/README.md

 - building source code into a website, browser extension, or command line application;
 - performing some kind of maintenance on project files;
 - and even other operations like:
-  - opening all the source files in your project (`./tools/open-all-source-files.ts`);
+  - opening all the source files in your project (see ts-library repo linked above)
-  - re-installing all the npm packages in your package.json file (`./tools/re-install-packages.ts`)
+  - re-installing all the npm packages in your package.json (see ts-library repo linked above)

 You can literally do anything you want, which is the point of this library.
 These scripts should be easy to read, easy to write, and easy to modify.
 The goal isn't to produce a complete packaged build tool like Gulp, Grunt, Webpack, Makefile, etc. You can use those tools as well!
 The main idea here is to get away from writing clumsy npm scripts in package.json that rely on other packaged tools.

 **Note:**

 The scripts under `./tools/` also use modules from this library (from `./src/`).
 To reiterate, the goal of these scripts is not to produce a package; though, you can do that if you want to!
-For new projects, you would ideally copy the library files from `./src/` (or `./src-stripped` if you don't want the test files and example) into your project's `./src/lib/ericchase/` folder (you can use `ericchase` to distinguish that the folder is from this library, or choose whatever folder name you want), then update the import statements in your project's copy of `./tools/` to match the new location.
+For new projects, you would ideally copy the library files from `./src/` (or `./src-stripped/` if you don't want the test files and example) into your project's `./src/` folder (the library files are contained under `src/lib/ericchase` to distinguish that these files are from this library. you don't need to use this file/folder structure, but doing so will allow you to easily update your copy of the library if needed).
 This is already done for you in the various `ts-templates-` repositories.

 ### ./dev_database/